 Choose Trusted Add-in Catalogs.

 Select the Show in Menu check box for the newly-added item, and then choose the OK button to close the Trust Center dialog window.

 Close and reopen the Office application so your changes will take effect.

 Sideload your add-in

 Put the manifest XML file of any add-in that you are testing in the shared folder catalog.
 Note that you deploy the web application itself to a web server.
 Be sure to specify the URL in the SourceLocation element of the manifest file.

 While not strictly required in all add-in scenarios, using an HTTPS endpoint for your add-in is strongly recommended.
 Add-ins that are not SSL-secured (HTTPS) generate unsecure content warnings and errors during use.
-If you plan to run your add-in in Office Online or publish your add-in to AppSource, it must be SSL-secured.
+If you plan to run your add-in in Office on the web or publish your add-in to AppSource, it must be SSL-secured.
 If your add-in accesses external data and services, it should be SSL-secured to protect data in transit.
 Self-signed certificates can be used for development and testing, so long as the certificate is trusted on the local machine.

 In Excel, Word, or PowerPoint, select My Add-ins on the Insert tab of the ribbon.
 In Project, select My Add-ins on the Project tab of the ribbon.